-Step 2.
-Click Application Form to complete a short application and indicate your areas of interest.
-A $10 application fee is required which you can pay (credit card preferred) when you attend the orientation session.
+- Click Application Form to complete a short application and indicate your areas of interest.
+A $10 application fee is required which you can pay (cash or credit) when attending the orientation session.

-Step 3.
-Our Volunteer Coordinator will email you a personal invite to attend a volunteer orientation session which is offered twice a month.
-You can view the current schedule here.
+- Our Volunteer Coordinator will email you a personal invite to attend an orientation session which is offered twice a month.

 Questions?
 Email firstname.lastname@example.org